Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 Comb a texturizing or sea-salt mousse through damp hair, twist small sections, and clip them into circlets.
-Blow-dry or air-dry your hair, remove the clips, and gently run your fingers through hair to separate the twists, and voilà!
+Blow-dry or air-dry your hair, remove the clips, and gently run your fingers through the hair to separate the twists, and voilà!
 You look like you spent the day at the beach.

 Mousse is one of the best products for girls with natural or permed curls.
 The airy product won’t weigh your curls down, while the light hold and moisturizing properties of mousse help keep your curls bouncy, shiny, and full.
 Choose a mousse specifically made for curly hair.

 There’s no need to suffer with frizzy hair that has a mind of its own.
 Instead, work frizz-control mousse through your locks to keep things under control without excessive greasiness or weight.